markCwatson/mgrok/docs/tunneling.md

 - The client matches this information to connect to the correct local service

 This approach allows many services to be exposed through a single connection, with minimal overhead and maximum efficiency.

+### UDP support

+UDP proxies follow the same registration flow but the server binds a `UDPConn` instead of a TCP listener.
+Each datagram read from the public socket is sent to the client over a new multiplexed stream with a 2 byte length prefix.
+The client sends any responses back on the same stream.
+This keeps UDP traffic connection less while still using the reliable TCP tunnel.